JoseSK999/floresta-docs/src/ch02-04-initializing-chainstateinner.md

 - `consensus`: Parameters for the chain validation, as a `Consensus` struct (a Floresta type that will be explained in detail in [Chapter 4](ch04-00-consensus-and-bitcoinconsensus.md)).
 - `assume_valid`: As an `Option<BlockHash>`.

-Note that the accumulator and the best block data are kept in our `ChainStore`, but we cache them in `ChainStateInner` for faster access, avoiding potential disk reads and deserializations (e.g. loading them from the `meta` bucket if we use `KvChainStore`).
+Note that the accumulator and the best block data are kept in our `ChainStore`, but we cache them in `ChainStateInner` for faster access, avoiding potential disk reads and deserializations (e.g., loading them from the `meta` bucket if we use `KvChainStore`).

 Let's next see how these fields are accessed with an example.